 “It’s cheap, relatively clean, and reliable,” answers Jean-Patrice Delia, the Director of Operations for Thermogen Power Services located in Montreal, Quebec.
-With his past experience as an engineer in major companies such as General Electric and Siemens Power Generation, he appreciates the sustainability of nuclear energy.
+With his past experience as an engineer in major companies such as General Electric and Siemens Power Generation, he appreciates the sustainability of nuclear energy for the production of electricity for business use.
 “For the moment, Even natural sources such as wind and solar power cannot keep up with our energy-hungry modern life.”

 A Sustainable Energy Source